Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

   * single mouse click selection
   * selection with a rectangle having the upper left and bottom right corners in <i>(x1,y1)</i> and <i>(x2,y2)</i> respectively
   * selection with a polygon having the corners in pixel positions <i>(x1,y1), (x2,y2),…, (xn,yn)</i>
+  * -allowoverlap manages overlap and inclusion detection in rectangular selection.
+If the flag is set to 1, both sensitives that were included completely and overlapped partially by defined rectangle will be detected, otherwise algorithm will chose only fully included sensitives.
+Default behavior is to detect only full inclusion.
   * any of these selections if shift_selection is set to 1.

 @subsubsection occt_draw_4_2_12  vmoveto